 The project comprises various aspects of the capturing and storage process.
 The removal of carbon from the flue gas is often the most complicated component of the process.
 For this element, Stewart relies on Yogi Goswami, professor of Chemical Engineering at USF and Co-Director of the Clean Energy Research Center.

 Goswami’s research involves developing more effective and economic ways to capture CO2 from flue gas.
 Technologies include the use of solvents, sorbents, membranes, and cryogenic separation.
-One method of particular interest utilizes ceramic cloth impregnated with a thin film of calcium or calcium-magnesium.
+One method of particular interest utilizes ceramic cloth impregnated with a thin film of calcium or calcium-magnesium oxide.
 As the flue gas passes through, the carbon is captured by converting the oxide to carbonate.
 With the carbon secured, flue gas, sans CO2, escapes.
-Heating the ceramic converts the carbonate back to the oxide, driving off the CO2 and making it available for sequestration.
+Heating the ceramic converts the carbonate back to the oxide, driving off the CO2 and making it available for sequestration in a more concentrated stream.
+The thin film technology for carbon capture is in the patent process and ready for licensing by the USF office of Patents and Licensing.

 “It’s an on-off cycle,” explains Stewart.
 “It’s not easy to capture CO2 and then it requires a lot of energy to separate it.
 It’s possible to use the flue gas to heat the ceramic.”